 \subsubsection{Bubble Burst Time}

 It is commonly believed that there are two types of mechanisms that cause the burst of a bubble: endogenous and exogenous.
-An \emph{endogenous} burst refers to the collapse caused by the cumulative selling pressure, as modeled by Abreu and Brunnermeier in \cite{AbreuBrunnermeier03}. \begin{definition}[N-Player endogenous burst time] We define the N-player endogenous burst time as where $\zeta$ is a deterministic, continuous and strictly increasing function of $t$ with $\zeta_0 \in (0, \E[\iota^1])$. \end{definition} The initial threshold $\zeta_0$ should take up most of the threshold value.
+An \emph{endogenous} burst refers to the collapse caused by the cumulative selling pressure, as modeled by Abreu and Brunnermeier in \cite{AbreuBrunnermeier03}. \begin{definition}[$N$-Player endogenous burst time] We define the $N$-player endogenous burst time as where $\zeta$ is a deterministic, continuous and strictly increasing function of $t$ with $\zeta_0 \in (0, \E[\iota])$. \end{definition} The initial threshold $\zeta_0$ should take up most of the threshold value.
 It is strictly positive to ensure the inevitability of the burst as the average inventory approaches $0$.
 We require $\zeta_0 < \E[\iota]$ because the bubble should not burst the moment it starts.
-There are two properties of the endogenous burst time that follow from the definition above.
-We explain each of them in the remarks below. \begin{remark}[Increasing fragility] The system should become increasingly vulnerable to extensive selling as the bubble grows, so we require the threshold to be strictly increasing.
-We also use the running minimum of $\bar\mu^N$ instead of the mean trajectory $\bar{\mu}^N$ to allow the market to ``remember'' the time when buying pressure is at its lowest and react to the bubble based on the weakest moment.
-On the other hand, we expect that in most scenarios the average inventory will eventually become monotone decreasing due to the pressure of the burst and terminal cost, which we will discuss in the next section.
+We explain in the remarks below the two properties of the endogenous burst time that follow from the definition. \begin{remark}[Increasing fragility] The system should become increasingly vulnerable to extensive selling as the bubble grows, so we require the threshold to be strictly increasing.
+We also use the running minimum of $\bar\mu^N$, instead of the mean trajectory itself, to allow the market to ``remember'' the time when buying pressure is at its lowest, enabling it to react to the bubble based on the weakest moment.
+On the other hand, we expect that in most scenarios the average inventory will eventually become monotone decreasing due to the pressure of the burst and terminal cost, which we discuss in the next section.
 For a more detailed discussion on the monotonicity of average inventory, see \cite{CardaliaguetMFG18}. \end{remark}

 \begin{remark}[Burst by T] Notice that by this definition, the bubble will always burst at or before $T$.
 The model does not say anything about the asset after the burst.
 As such, our model is similar to the classical JLS bubble model \cite{JLS1, JLS2, JLS3, SornetteJohanssenBouchaud96}, in which a critical point marks the end of the bubble and potentially a transition point to a new regime.
-Also, requiring the bubble to burst \emph{endogenously} by $T$ is not too restrictive.
-In fact, we will impose a terminal cost that encourages liquidation before $T$ and, by definition, triggers the endogenous burst. \end{remark}
+Also, requiring the bubble to burst \emph{endogenously} by $T$ is not too restrictive in the present setting.
+In fact, we impose a terminal cost that encourages liquidation before $T$ , which by definition triggers the endogenous burst. \end{remark}